Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 - Punctuation

-If you are look for an expression of several words, enclose the phrase in quotation marks.
+If you want to express several words, enclose the phrase in quotation marks.

 For example: